Countly/countly-sdk-documentation/ios/next.md

   </div>
 </div>
 <p>
-  This way the SDK will not wait for its internal triggers and it will try to empty the queue on demand.
+  This approach bypasses the SDK’s internal scheduling mechanisms and initiates an immediate attempt to send all queued requests.
 </p>
 <p>
-  There are some circumstances where you would want to delete all stored requests.
+  In certain situations, you may need to clear all stored requests from the queue.
-  Then you would call:
+  To do so, invoke the following method:
 </p>
 <div class="tabs">
   <div class="tabs-menu">